Tuesday, 5 December 2023

 I like creating Schrebergärten, mine are largely Busch, Noch and scratch, they include strawberries, green and red cabbage, cauliflower, green and red lettuce.
 Over the next couple of weeks, I would like to share the creation of a Schrebergärten for Pottendorf.

-However, there is a rural reality of cultivating vegetables, certainly not the ‘pretty’ cottage garden.
+However, there is a rural reality of cultivating vegetables, certainly not the ‘pretty’ cottage garden, a gentle chaos of compost heaps, raised beds, garden frames and general detritus.

 No comments: